MS-Quality-Hub/biohackathon2025/docs/tasks/task5_idfree.md

 ### 4. Workflow creation

-- Chose a widely used pipeline enginge (e.g. Nextflow, SnakeMake) you are familiar with
+- Choose a widely used pipeline enginge (e.g. Nextflow, SnakeMake) you are familiar with.
-- Create a workflow, which needs only few parameters (in the best case only PXD number) to extract mzQC values from a dataset
+- Create a workflow, which needs only few parameters (in the best case only PXD number) to extract mzQC values from a dataset.

 ### 5. (Optional) Integrate with pMultiQC